Janice Schreier, L.C.S.W.

 A good laugh doesn't just lighten a mood, it also lowers cortisol, the body's stress hormone.
 Letting out a giggle boosts those feel-good brain chemicals called endorphins.
 A deep chuckle relaxes your muscles and lowers stress hormones.
 In other words, a big unrestrained burst of laughter could be thought of as a massage for your inside.
 Families can find ways to laugh together by watching comedies, reading comics and helping each other to find the funny in life.
 One of the most essential keys, in my opinion, is to surround yourself with people who also seek out and embrace the humor in life.

-Play as a form of physical activity plays a key role in reducing and preventing the effects of stress.
+Play as a form of physical activity has a key role in reducing and preventing the effects of stress.
 With summer vacation here, there are so many opportunities to play as a family.

-- Walk your dog.
+- Walk your dog and explore new areas.

 - Have a campfire, and play party games as a family.